AMT Help Files

 Adding an REST API application

-After adding the REST API application, the correct Authentication method need to be set for the Provided REST API.
+After adding the REST API application, the Authentication need to be configured for the Provided REST API inside IIS.

-Select the newly created application in the IIS Manager and open Authentication (found in the middle pane).
-Depending on the method of authentication they need to be set up as follows:
+Select the newly created application in the IIS Manager and open Authentication (found in the middle pane) and set up as follows:

-For Cookie Authentication, only the Anonymous Authentication needs to be set to Enabled and the other forms of authentication need to be set to Disabled.
+For OIDC Authentication, only the Anonymous Authentication needs to be set to Enabled and the other forms of authentication need to be set to Disabled.